 The Individual Drafting Accreditation is offered and administered as a component of the Quality Certification Program (QCP).
-QCP is the most widely recognized and utilized quality assurance tool for architectural woodwork in the U.S., as evidenced by the endorsement of both the General Services Administration and the American Subcontractors Association.
+QCP is the most widely recognized and utilized quality assurance tool for architectural woodwork in the U.S., as evidenced by the endorsement of both the General Services Administration (GSA) and the American Subcontractors Association (ASA).
 QCP operates under the auspices of the AWI Quality Certification Corporation (QCC).

 QCC was created by the Architectural Woodwork Institute (AWI), and incorporated in 2007.
 It is an autonomous 501(C) 6 trade organization headquartered in Northern Virginia, just outside of Washington, DC.
 The QCC Board of Directors is comprised of industry representatives from the architectural woodworking, construction, and architectural professions.
 The Board sets corporate policies as it pertains to QCC's governance and fiduciary responsibility, and it verifies compliance with federal and local laws, and with the credentialing industry's best practices.

 It is the mission of the QCC to verify, inspect, and report compliance with published woodwork industry standards.
 It is the vision of the QCP to be the recognized compliance assurance process for the architectural woodwork industry.

 The AWI Quality Certification Program (QCP) is a valuable quality assurance tool for interior architectural woodwork, one of the most highly visible aspects of many construction projects.
 QCP assesses whether the millwork provided meets the project's specifications and industry standards.

 In order to certify eligible projects, woodworking firms earn specific QCP licenses through a process of written testing and evaluation of samples, as well as actual projects demonstrating the ability to fabricate, finish and/or install various categories of millwork per quality grade criteria set forth in AWI standards.